 - Encourage use of Kaplan tools and resources

-- Encourage commitment to Focus Tests assigned by semester
+- Encourage commitment to Focused Review Tests assigned by semester

 - Encourage commitment to test remediation after Focus and Integrated Tests.
 Discuss methods to remediation in courses (written analysis, tracking weak content areas, focused/quality time spent remediating)

-- Be available to meet with advisees to discuss Kaplan scores, study plans, and available resources
+- Be available to meet with advisees to discuss test scores, study plans, and available resources

 - Integrate teaching/learning strategies in course and clinical that promote critical thinking and content application